4/30/2025

 Analyst, BMO Capital Markets

-Good morning.
-Brian, could you maybe expand on how your customers are reacting to the current conditions and the uncertainty, I guess, with respect to the discussions they're having with you for other channels or title and other opportunities and also in terms of just their behavior in the market and the stance you're taking versus the non-banks?
+Hi, good morning.
+Brian, could you maybe expand on how your customers are reacting to the current conditions and the uncertainty I guess, with respect to the discussions you're having with you for other channels or, you know, title and other opportunities, and also in terms of just their behavior in the market and the stance you're taking versus the non-banks?

 speaker